shweta9902/github1/README.md

 # github1
-This is my 1st git repository
-author is abc
+This is my 1st git repository. author is abc